 The UU Church of Glen Allen was under 150 members; The Cleveland Society was approximately 50 members and Fox Valley UU Fellowship is 700+ members.
 While I have experience in smaller congregations, the last two congregations have been over 550 members with responsibilities for supervising eight to ten staff members.
 I feel comfortable and confident in my ability to manage and navigate large and complex church systems.
-For the last two years, I worked with Associate Minister Reverend Leah Hart-Landsberg (Fox Valley UU Fellowship) as both her supervisor and as part of three person Executive Team.
+From 2015 – 2017, I worked with Associate Minister Reverend Leah Hart-Landsberg (Fox Valley UU Fellowship) as both her supervisor and as part of three person Executive Team.
 The Executive Team was charged with the day to day operations of the Fellowship and reported directly to the Governing Board.

-At the Unitarian Universalist Church of Annapolis, I was hired as the Interim Senior Executive Minister, charged with supervising the Associate Minister, Rev. John Crestwell.
+At the Unitarian Universalist Church of Annapolis (Membership 381) , I was hired as the Interim Senior Executive Minister, charged with supervising the Associate Minister, Rev. John Crestwell.
 It became clear to both of us that a more collaborative and less hierarchical ministry would be more beneficial to the church and for our relationship.
 We began to work together as co-equals; a model of ministry with which I am well familiar from working with my husband as co-ministers for 16 years.
 Working co-equally with my colleague, we have modeled cooperative, collaborative ministry.
 By 2019, I became simply the interim minister, and Rev. John Crestwell – the minister.
-Currently UUCA is seeking a colleague of equal standing to work alongside and with Rev. Crestwell.
+UUCA just completed its search by calling the Reverend Anastassia Zinke to serve as a colleague of with Rev. Crestwell.
 My contract with UUCA will be complete by July 30, 2020.